indygreg/PyOxidizer/tugger/docs/tugger_starlark_type_wix_installer.rst

            Whether to read the content of this file into memory when this function is called.

+        As a file is added, it is checked for code signing compatibility with the action ``windows-installer-file-added``.

     .. py:method:: add_install_files(manifest: FileManifest)

         Add files defined in a :py:class:`FileManifest` to be installed by the